Abu Dhabi: Economy

 Abu Dhabi's Emirate is the wealthiest of the UAE in terms of Gross domestic product (GDP) and per capita income.
 More than $1 trillion is invested worldwide in the city.
 In 2010, the GDP per capita reached $49,600, which ranks ninth in the world.
 Taxation in Abu Dhabi, as in the rest of the UAE, is nil for a resident or a non-bank, non-oil company.
 Abu Dhabi is also planning many future projects sharing with the Cooperation Council for the Arab States of the Gulf (GCC) and taking 29% of all the GCC future plannings.
 The UAE has a fast-growing economy: in 2006 the per capita income grew by 9%, providing a GDP per capita of $49,700 and ranking third in the world at purchasing power parity.
-Abu Dhabi's sovereign wealth fund, the Abu Dhabi Investment Authority (ADIA), currently estimated at $875 billion, is the world's wealthiest sovereign fund in terms of total asset value.
-Etihad Airways maintains its headquarters in Abu Dhabi.

 Abu Dhabi's government is looking to expand revenue from oil and gas production to tourism and other things that would attract different types of people.
 This goal is seen in the amount of attention Abu Dhabi is giving its International Airport.
 The airport experienced a 30%+ growth in passenger usage in 2009.
 This idea of diversifying the economy is also seen in the Abu Dhabi Economic Vision 2030 planned by the Abu Dhabi Urban Planning Council.
 In this plan, Abu Dhabi's economy will be sustainable and not dependent on any single source of revenue.
 More specifically the non-oil portion of income is planned to be increased from about 40% to about 70%.
 As of July 2019, Abu Dhabi allocated $163 million to finance global entertainment partners as part of its plan to diversify the economy and wean it off oil.

 Many Hollywood and other national film production teams have used parts of the UAE as filming locations.
-Neighboring Dubai gets a lot of attention, but in recent years Abu Dhabi has become a popular destination.
+Neighbouring Dubai gets a lot of attention, but in recent years Abu Dhabi has become a popular destination.
 The Etihad Towers and Emirates Palace Hotel were some of the city's landmarks used as filming locations for the movie Furious 7, in which cars rush through the building and smashed through the windows of the towers.

 In 2018, Abu Dhabi launched Ghadan 21, a string of initiatives to diversify the economy.
 The total injection is AED 50 billion.

-There are four main areas these initiatives must fall under business and investment, society, knowledge and innovation and lifestyle.
+There are four main areas these initiatives must fall under: business and investment, society, knowledge and innovation, and lifestyle.
 The first phase includes over 50 initiatives that reflect the priorities of citizens, residents and investors.

-In 2020, low oil prices and the COVID-19 pandemic in the United Arab Emirates pressed the regional banks of Abu Dhabi to cut off their employees.
-In July, UAE's third-largest lender, Abu Dhabi Commercial Bank (ADCB) laid off 400 employees, breaking its commitment to not cut staff due to the crisis.